PMeschenmoser/Visual-Analyzer-for-News-Dependencies/README.md

-# VAND
+# VAND - Multi

-## Visual Explorer for News Dependencies
+## Visual Explorer for News Dependencies - Multi

-### What's VAND?
+### What's VAND Multi?
 VAND is a web application for segment-based detection and visualisation of information reuse between news articles.
-There are two versions: Multi (default, on the master branch) and Graph.
+Please also see the graph-based application on the "graph" branch.
 VAND is intended as research-oriented application with the goal of matching parameter evaluation and optimization.
 Its backend works with node.js, its frontend is mainly programmed with d3 v4.

  ![welcome](https://i.imgur.com/F40RQK8.jpg)